Ranjit Gazmer: Music

 Gazmer worked under R.D.
 Burman in Mumbai, playing madal in several Hindi film songs.
 In 1982, Ranjit arranged for Asha Bhosle to sing her first Nepali film song with him.
 Asha Bhosle's first Nepali song was however in the film Maitighar.
 Ranjit he has composed music for several Nepali films such as Samjhana, Kusume Rumal, Lahure, Saino, and Darpan Chaya.
 He is based in Mumbai and records songs in the studios there.

+Biography

+Shekhar Kharel wrote and published "Mohani Madalko" biography book, which details the life and career of Ranjit Gazmer in 2022.